microsoft/onnxruntime-genai/examples/python/phi-3-tutorial.md

 ### Option 1: On Windows

 Install the DirectML package when you are running a Windows machine with a GPU.
-If you don't know whether you have a GPU in your  Windows machine, you check with this [guide](https://www.microsoft.com/en-us/windows/learning-center/how-to-check-gpu).
+If you don't know whether you have a GPU in your Windows machine, you can check with this [guide](https://www.microsoft.com/en-us/windows/learning-center/how-to-check-gpu).

 ```
 pip install numpy